macedot/scrapy-granja-races/README.md

 # scrapyGranja
-Scrapy implementation of Kartodromo Granja Viana go-kart race results
+A web scrapper implementation for Kartodromo Granja Viana go-kart race results using Scrapy